TekCastPork/TekCastPork.github.io/datasheets.md

  - Most recent change: Added 2 more datasheets for LM741.
 Datasheets from National Semiconductor and Fairchild Semiconductor.
 These can be found in the [Specialty IC](#specialty-ic) section

 This is a collection of datasheets for the ICs currently used in Electronics Engineering Tech.
-This collection is sorted as follows (Also, all yellow text is clickable links):
+This collection is sorted as follows:

 - [Basic Logic](#basic-logic-ics) (AND, NAND, OR, ETC)